 Self-study: 49 hrs

-The course grade will be determined by your work on the assignments and the final exam grade (details will be provided on the first day of class).
+The course grade will be determined by your work on the assignments and the grade of the final assessment via blackboard (details will be provided on the first day of class).

 Eleanor Rieffel and Wolfgang Polak, Quantum Computing, the MIT Press, 2011, isbn 978-0-262-01506-6